calcuis/rjj/README.md

 rjj r
 ```
 #### filter
-locate the input `Keyword` among all csv files in the current directory (and opt to expand to its all sub-folder files is possible; cool)🔍; give your searching keyword first, apply to all sub-folder(s) or just the files in the current directory (Y/n), then give a name for the output file (if not, the output file will be named as output.csv); source file (location info) will be indicated in a newly created first column `Source_file`; the exact coordinate (x,y) will be given in the newly created second and third columns, named `Column_y` and `Row_x`; and the full record will be pasted behind for simplifying your auditing work📑
+locate the input `Keyword` among all csv files in the current directory (and could opt to expand to its all sub-folder files; cool right?🔍); give your searching keyword first, apply to all sub-folder(s) or just the files in the current directory (Y/n), then give a name for the output file (if not, the output file will be named as output.csv); source file (location info) will be indicated in a newly created first column `Source_file`; the exact coordinate (x,y) will be given in the newly created second and third columns, named `Column_y` and `Row_x`; and the full record will be pasted behind for simplifying your auditing work📑
 ```
 rjj k
 ```